MicrosoftDocs/iis-docs/iis/develop/runtime-extensibility/sample-image-watermark-module.md

 ---
-title: "Sample: Image Watermark Module | Microsoft Docs"
+title: "Sample: Image Watermark Module"
 author: fabioy
-description: "This is a sample of how to write a native (C++) module that will dynamically insert an user-configured watermark into an image being served, as well as how t..." ms.author: iiscontent
+description: "This is a sample of how to write a native (C++) module that will dynamically insert an user-configured watermark into an image being served, as well as how t..." ms.date: 05/21/2008 ms.assetid: ec5755cd-8a66-44c1-b94e-dbde807c3072 msc.legacyurl: /learn/develop/runtime-extensibility/sample-image-watermark-module msc.type: authoredcontent
-manager: soshir
-ms.date: 05/21/2008
-ms.topic: article
-ms.assetid: ec5755cd-8a66-44c1-b94e-dbde807c3072
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/runtime-extensibility/sample-image-watermark-module
-msc.type: authoredcontent
 ---